baycom/tfrec/README.md

  At strong RSSI: Reduce gain (manual gain), reduce strong RF sources nearby At weak RSSI:   Use other antenna position

- My 3144 sensor has a frequency offset and may require a slightly different frequency for reliable reception: Try with '-f 868225' or look at the offset value in the debug output.
+ My 3144 sensor has a frequency offset and may require a slightly different frequency for reliable reception: Try with '-f 868225', use "-W" for a wider filter or look at the offset value in the debug output.

 - Unknown IDs